Reconstruction Algebras of Type D (I): The reconstruction algebra

 \section{The reconstruction algebra}

 In this section we define the reconstruction algebra $D_{n,q}$ with parameter $\nu=0$; when $\nu>0$ a corresponding definition can be found in \cite{Wemyss_reconstruct_D(ii)}.
-In fact we give two different presentations of this algebra and prove both are isomorphic to the endomorphism ring of the specials.
+In fact we give two different presentations of this algebra, and prove both are isomorphic to the endomorphism ring of the sum of the special CM modules.